SantosJGND/Galaxy_KDE_classifier/README.md

 visualisation tools we deemed useful for inference of evolutionary relationships.

-_Note_: Application of this pipeline of analysis should take into considerations the particular qualities of the data set for which they were developped, the 3K Rice Genomes.
-The assumptions stipulated for the simulations undertaken in Santos _et al_.
-2019 are only almost met because of the stable and high density of genetic markers and the near complete homozygosity of rice genomes, to add to the quality of this data.
+_Note_: Application of this pipeline of analysis should take into considerations the particular qualities of the data set for which it was developped.
+The requirements for an informative output are only nearly met given the stable and high density of genetic markers, a state of near complete homozygosity, to add to the quality of the data.

 ## Kernel Density Estimation -- script: Kernel_mPLib3D_FM36_Galaxy.py